rocksclusters/security-updates/README.md

      # cd security-updates/
      # make roll

-The roll iso image name is of the form: hostname-security-updates-date-0.arch.disk1.iso.
+The roll iso image name is of the form: ``hostname-security-updates-version-0.arch.disk1.iso``.
-For example, on the x86_64-based frontend with the FQDN of rocks-45.sdsc.edu, the roll i build on Aug 14, 2014 will be named ``rocks-45.sdsc.edu-security-updates-2014.08.14-0.x86_64.disk1.iso``.
+For example, on the x86_64-based frontend with the FQDN of ``rocks-45.sdsc.edu``, the roll will be named ``rocks-45-security-updates-6.1-0.x86_64.disk1.iso``.

 Installing the roll
 ---------------------

 To install the above example roll :

-     # rocks add roll rocks-45.sdsc.edu-security-updates-2014.08.14-0.x86_64.disk1.iso
+     # rocks add roll rocks-45-security-updates-6.1-0.x86_64.disk1.iso
-     # rocks enable roll rocks-45.sdsc.edu-security-updates
+     # rocks enable roll rocks-45-security-updates
      # (cd /export/rocks/install; rocks create distro)
      # yum clean all
      # yum check-update